grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 1. Optional: Set `ha_redis_prefix` to something unique if you plan to share the Redis server with multiple Grafana instances.
 1. Optional: Set `ha_redis_tls_enabled` to `true` and configure the corresponding `ha_redis_tls_*` fields to secure communications between Grafana and Redis with Transport Layer Security (TLS).

-For a demo, see this [example of alerting high availability using Redis and Docker Compose](https://github.com/grafana/alerting-ha-docker-examples/tree/main/redis).
+For a demo, see this [example using Docker Compose](https://github.com/grafana/alerting-ha-docker-examples/tree/main/redis).

 ## Enable alerting high availability using Kubernetes